Update 2024-05-31: This article has been updated to use Llama-3-8B-Instruct, instead of Llama-2-70B-Chat, and the latest version of bot-with-plan.

 sorted_numbers: List[int] = Field(description="List of the sorted numbers")

-human_message = HumanMessage(content="Sort the following numbers: 2, 8, 6, 7")
+user_message = {"role": "user", "content": "Sort the following numbers: 2, 8, 6, 7"}

-response = llama2_chat.predict_messages(
+response = llama3_client.complete(

-messages=[system_message, human_message],
+messages=[system_message, user_message],

 schema=SortResult.model_json_schema(),